The IMCoS / Helen Wallis Award

 • All categories shall display their enthusiasm by actively promoting the history of cartography, be that through study, publications, assistance to other categories (for example as benefactors) or in the field of organizing societies, visits, symposia, exhibitions, talks, internet activities or the like.

 IMCoS policy prescribes that the Award Winner will be selected by the Helen Wallis Award Selection Sub-Committee, consisting of a Chairman and two members, each with a different term of office, to ensure both fresh ideas becoming available and maintaining a measure of continuity.
 In general, the Award is handed over during the Annual Dinner of the Society in the June weekend in London, normally held in conjunction with the London Map Fair.
-The current Chairman of the selection Committee is Tony Campbell, well known to most in the world of the history of cartography
+The current Chairman of the selection Committee is Peter Barber, past Head of Maps at the British Library.

 The IMCoS R. V. Tooley Award has been bestowed upon: